deekshant-w/SSNanopore_rag/README.md

 ```

 Accepts `.ris` (parsed first) or an already-parsed `.json`.
 Add an optional second argument to cap
-the document count — worth doing for a quick trial run before committing to a full corpus.
+the document count, worth doing for a quick trial run before committing to a full corpus.
 This
 **resets all three stores** and rebuilds them from scratch.

 ### 6. Ask questions